 Because eventually, it always does.

 Being open about your atheism might stop you right at the front door of the Anglican seminary or divinity school.
 From what I can find in a quick online search, the initial process of “discernment” involves intense and intimate examinations by your own personal priest, a discernment committee, a commission on ministry, a Bishop, and perhaps even a mental health professional.
-These people will assess the suitability of your intentions, personal history, values, attitudes, ideas, goals,
+These people will assess the suitability of your intentions, personal history, values, attitudes, ideas, goals,and your beliefs.

 If you don’t believe in their god, they may see you as missing an essential prerequisite.
 Your openhearted desire to help others and your open-minded desire to bring more breadth, reason and tolerance to the church from the inside may not be enough for them to trust you with either their doctrine or their flock.